People

 Cara Palmer F12

 Cara Palmer (Ph.D., 2014).
-Cara’s research broadly focuses on the regulation of emotions, especially the regulation of positive affect.
+Cara’s research broadly focuses on the regulation of emotions, particularly positive affect.
 Her thesis focused on children’s regulation of emotion and parental socialization of this process in a sports context.
 In her dissertation, she experimentally manipulated savoring in adults to understand variability in ability to sustain positive affect.
-Cara completed a postdoctoral position at the University of Houston and is now Assistant Professor of Psychology at Montana State University.
+Cara completed a postdoc at the University of Houston and is now Assistant Professor of Psychology at Montana State University.

 Jennifer Morey, Ph.D.